Romambo/JCSDK_DocumentFile/unity_Document.md

             done

             ```
-        9. About IDFA user tracking permission description: If you publish an application in a certain country, please use the country’s text to describe (the configuration file defaults to English), the following is the Chinese description:
+        9. About IDFA user tracking permission description: If you publish an application in a certain country, please use the country’s text to describe (the configuration file defaults to Chinese), the following is the English description:

            ```
             <key>NSUserTrackingUsageDescription</key>
-            <string>应用程序需要访问您的IDFA来追踪广告来源，便于向您提供更精准的广告服务</string>
+            <string>We need to access your IDFA to track the source of advertising and provide you with accurate advertising services</string>
            ```
         </details>